On Dynamic Distributed Computing: NOW: Initialization phase

-\paragraph{Multiple crashes.} Our protocol tolerates an adversary that an $\epsilon n$ random nodes crash simultaneously if we suppose that it controls at most $\frac{1}{4\l^2}$ nodes.
+\paragraph{Multiple crashes} Our protocol tolerates an adversary that can make $\eta n$ random nodes crash simultaneously if we suppose that it controls at most a $1/3-\epsilon$ fraction of the nodes and that $\eta$ is small enough when compared to $\epsilon$.
 This type of crashes can be used to simulate a failure of some critical links in a network.
-To prove this, we have to show that even after this number of crashes, the adversary cannot gain the lead in a cluster that has kept more than half of its nodes (compared to the original size of the cluster before the crash occurs).
-Due to Remark \ref{third}, we have that with high probability in each cluster there is less than a quarter of the nodes that are controlled by the adversary.
-Hence, for the adversary to control the majority of the nodes in a cluster, at least half of the nodes of this cluster need to crash.
-However in this scenario, it remains in total less than half of the nodes from the cluster.
-Therefore the neighboring cluster will ignore the messages from this cluster and act as if all the nodes of this cluster have crashed and this cluster is dead.
-Thanks to the properties of our overlay (see Remark \ref{remark1}), NOW will keep working even after such an important number of crashes.
-Further remark that the assumption that the crashes are random is necessary as otherwise the adversary can split the honest nodes into disconnected components, which will make NOW (and any other protocol) fail.
+The assumption that the crashes are random is necessary as, otherwise, the adversary could split the honest nodes into disconnected components and gain the lead in some clusters, which will make NOW (and any other protocol) fail.

+If we assume that the adversary controls at most a $1/6-\epsilon$ fraction of the nodes, then regardless of the number of simultaneous honest nodes crashing, the adversary will not control more than a third of the nodes in a cluster whose remaining size is greater than half of its size before the crash.